skylerkatz/hover/docs/concept.md

 A CloudWatch log group is created for each Lambda function created by Hover.
 The log group will contain all invocation records and logs.
 In your AWS console, you can inspect any of these log groups.

-## Assets S3 Bucket & CloudFront Distribution
+## Assets S3 Bucket

-For each stage, Hover creates an S3 bucket and a CloudFront distribution.
+For each stage, Hover creates an S3 bucket.
 On every deployment, your application asset files are uploaded to the S3 bucket and served via the CloudFront CDN.

-This decreases latency when serving assets to users.
+## CloudFront Distribution

+A CloudFront distribution is created for each stage.
+This distribution is configured to serve the application and its asset files.
+All from the same domain.

+When custom domains are configured in the manifest file, Hover creates aliases that allow the distribution to handle requests coming to these domains.

 ## Elastic Container Registery